rebremer/blog-sqldbalwaysencrypted-git/readme.md

 2. Run scripts that does the following:
    - Deploy database and key vault
    - Create CMK/CEK in key vault and database
-   - Deploy 1st DACPAC in which only a dummy column is encrypted
+   - Publish 1st DACPAC in which only a dummy column is encrypted
    - Add data to table
-   - Deploy 2nd DACPAC that encrypts 4 columns.
+   - Publish 2nd DACPAC that encrypts 4 columns.
 Part of the processe is encrypting data that is already part of the pipeline
 3. Rerun script to test idempotency

 ## 0. Setup Azure DevOps CI/CD project